Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The Government Accountability Office said it’s investigating whether the Trump transition team followed federal guidelines and ethics rules during the transition.

-- DeVos said she would scrap Obama’s plan for tougher federal oversight and new rules for student-loan servicers.
+- Sec.
+Betsy DeVos said she would scrap Obama’s plan for tougher federal oversight and new rules for student-loan servicers.
 Coincidentally, DeVos has significant holdings in one such servicer, Performant Financial Corp.

 - Trump appointed crony Don Benton, a salesman, to director of the Selective Service System, overseeing the military draft.
 This is the first time since 1941 a person with no military experience has been chosen.